Ruth2014/bio2092/04_Microbial_genomics/README.md

 As the **reference genome sequence**, we will use the [completely assembled sequence of strain H37Rv](https://www.ncbi.nlm.nih.gov/pubmed/9634230).

-You can download it from the `Mycobacterium reference genome` folder on the One Drive (see above).
+You can download it from the `Practical 3 and 4 (Mycobacterium reference genome)` folder on the One Drive (see above).
 This is the same reference genome that we used in the previous practical.
 You will find a `.fna` file that contains the genomic sequence in FastA format and you will find a `.gff` file that contains the annotation of the genome, including predicted genes, in General Feature Format (GFF).
+(If you are using the web-based version of IGV, then use the `.fasta` and `.fasta.fai` files instead of the `.fna` file).

 <img src="./media/image4.png" height="200" />

-In addition to the reference genome, for today’s practical you also need some FastQ files containing genomic sequence reads of various strains of *M. tuberculosis*.
+In addition to the reference genome, for today’s practical you also need some FastQ files containing genomic **sequence reads** of various strains of *M. tuberculosis*.
 You also need some .bam and .bai files that contain alignments of these genomic reads aligned against the reference genome.
-You can find all of these files in the `Data for Mycobacterium resistance prediction` folder.
+You can find all of these files in the `Practical 4 (data for Mycobacterium resistance prediction)` folder.
 You can download the whole set of files by selecting all and hitting the Download button:

 <img src="./media/image5.png" height="300" />